fukurosan/kiwicomponents/docs/scrollbars.md

 # Scrollbars

-Kiwi Components comes with easily configurable scrollbars that can either be applied globally inside your project, or used to modify only the components of this library themselves.
+Kiwi Components comes with configurable scrollbars that can either be applied globally inside your project, or used to modify only the components of this library.

-The scrollbar implementation differs greatly between browsers.
-There is a W3C proposal for scrollbars that can be found [here](https://www.w3.org/TR/css-scrollbars-1/), but it is implemented to various degrees in browsers.
-Chromium/Webkit in particular allows for additional styling of scrollbars that goes far beyond the current proposal, however this unfortunately means uer experience that differs between platforms.
-Kiwi Components allows you both apply similar styles to both browsers, as well as use special Chromium/Webkit settings for Chromium/Webkit users.
+The scrollbar styling implementation differs greatly between browsers.
+There is a W3C proposal for scrollbars that can be found [here](https://www.w3.org/TR/css-scrollbars-1/), but it is implemented to greatly varying degrees by browser vendors.
+Chromium/Webkit allow for additional styling of scrollbars that goes far beyond the current proposal, however this unfortunately creates a user experience that differs between platforms.
+Kiwi Components allows you to both apply standard styles as well as use special Chromium/Webkit settings for Chromium/Webkit users.

 It should be noted that the above W3C specification explicitly states: _"Exposing the scrollbar-related ::-webkit- prefixed pseudo-elements to the Web is considered a mistake by both the CSS Working Group and Webkit."_.
 Implementing such scrollbar settings should in other words be done at your own risk.

 ## Enabling Global Scrollbars

-To enable the global scrollbars you can use the injectStyle function, and set scrollbars to true.
+To enable global scrollbar styling in your project you can use the injectStyle function and set scrollbars to true.

 ```javascript
 import { injectStyle } from "kiwicomponents"